RolfCloud42/AzureMCTHelper/README.md

 All of the files are optional and the author of the unit can decide which files to use.
 The names of the files are mandatory though.
 Each button representing a unit takes its name from the unit folder.
 A search box is located above the button list to filter the units based on their name.
 At the bottom of the unit area is a refresh button to load the list of units again, in case unit folders were modified after the launch of the script.

+>**Note** The provided unit folders with the scripts are examples of what you can do.
+For usage in class it is recommended to create your own folders with the scripts you need.
+Maybe you even want to share them with the other MCTs out there and it can become a repository of scripts to use in Azure classes.

 ### Script area

 The main component of the script area are the tabs showing the content of the script files, which are loaded upon selection of one of the unit buttons.
 Each file is optional and all files are in the responsibility of the author of the unit files.
 Each file has a defined purpose.